FlagSeek

 Depth and durability

-The Social Connectedness Index looks at the strength and durability of a country's existing family, friendship, community, and support networks.
+The Social Connectedness Assessment explains the strength and durability of a country's existing family, friendship, community, and support networks.

 It asks not only whether people may be easy to meet, but what deeper relationships and a stronger sense of belonging may offer once trust has developed.

-The Welcoming Index shows how hard it may be to get through the door.
-The Social Connectedness Index shows what may be waiting on the other side.
+The Welcoming Assessment explains how hard it may be to get through the door.
+The Social Connectedness Assessment explains what may be waiting on the other side.

 From insight to a more connected life